ietf-tools/ipmc/content/english/_index.md

 ---
-# Banner
-banner:
+title: "IETF IPMC"
-  title: "Welcome to the IETF IPMC"
+description: "About the IETF IPMC"
-  content: "Hi, this is the IPMC home page and it needs some more content."
-  image:
-  button:
-    enable: false
+draft: false
-    label: "Learn more"
-    link: "/about"

 ---

+# Welcome to the IETF IPMC

+Here's where we briefly say what the IPMC is